dolfinitylearning/cybercourse/README.md

 cybercourse
 ===========

-A philosophy, method, and system for improving university skills courses.
+A philosophy, method, and software for improving university skills courses.